Marine Reserves Now

 We’ve caused enough damage to our oceans.
 It’s time to let them recover.

-Marine protected areas—especially fully protected reserves—are vital to restoring the health of our oceans.
+Marine protected areas — especially fully protected reserves — are vital to restoring the health of our oceans.
 They help preserve biodiversity and put endangered species on the road to recovery.
 Despite this, less than 2 percent of our oceans are strongly protected.
-We’re campaigning for 40 percent of our oceans to be protected by marine reserves.

 © Greenpeace / Paul Hilton